KontorProtocol/Documentation/docs/examples/token.md

 ```

 ## Testing
-The test in `test/src/lib.rs`, similar to the `hello-world` test, uses the `import!` macro to generate a convenient interface for calling the contract.
+Similar to the test in `hello-world`, this one uses the `import!` macro to generate an interface for calling the contract.
 It also includes assertions for error handling.
 For all calls, the first `?` operator checks whether the runtime threw an error during execution.
-For contract functions that explicitly return a `Result`, the result can be checked with an additional `?` operator or left unwrapped to assert on the outcome.
+For contract functions that explicitly return a `Result`, the result can be "unwrapped" with an additional `?` operator or left omitted to make an assertion on an error.

-When working with numbers in Sigil, either the `Integer` or `Decimal` types should be used. `From` instnaces have been implemented for many of the primitive types which is why there are many `<num>.into()`s in the test.
+When working with numbers in Sigil, either the `Integer` or `Decimal` types should be used. `From` instances have been implemented for many of the primitive types which is why there are many `<num>.into()`s in the test.
 One can also write: `Integer::from(100)`, or `Decimal::from("1.5")`, or even `let x: Decimal = 1.5.into()`, etc.

 ```rust
 #[cfg(test)]